 If you have PTSD, there are a number of effective options available for PTSD treatment in Carrollwood with Maulik K. Trivedi, M.D., such as accelerated resolution of trauma (ART) therapy, spiritual awareness cultivation, and psychodynamic psychotherapy.
 In this article, we’ll be reviewing what accelerated resolution of trauma therapy is and how it may be able to transform your life for the better.

 What is Accelerated Resolution of Trauma?

 Accelerated resolution of trauma (ART) is an emerging, efficient type of psychotherapy that combines elements from several forms of psychotherapy to reduce the effect of trauma and other psychological stressors.
-This evidence-based psychotherapy has proven itself to be effective in treating PTSD, depression, anxiety, substance abuse, phobias, and grief.
+This evidence-based psychotherapy has proven itself to be effective in treating PTSD, depression, anxiety, phobias, and grief.
 It works to foster rapid recovery by reprogramming how your brain stores traumatic memories and imagery.
 Unlike other therapies, the key behind the efficiency of ART lies in its manipulation of the brain’s natural memory consolidation mechanisms.
 By reactivating memories and changing their emotional valence, the ART protocol is quite literally unwiring the distressing emotions from the traumatic incidents that created them.

 The main components of accelerated resolution of trauma therapy performed by a psychiatrist in Brandon include the following types of intervention:

 - Exposure therapy: This type of intervention helps people confront their fears by exposing them to the traumatic memory they keep returning to in a safe environment.
 Exposure may include visiting places that remind them of their trauma, using virtual reality to simulate the traumatic environment, or vividly imaging the traumatic experience.
 Over time, the reaction to the traumatic event decreases and the patient learns new, more realistic beliefs about the situation.